-- 3.7 All concerns should be reported immediately to the staff member's line manager. - 3.8 Centrepoint will closely follow any locally agreed procedure as set out by the Local Authority and/or the Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.
+- Learners voicing opinions drawn from extremist ideologies and narratives; - Use of extremist or 'hate' terms to exclude others or incite violence; - Intolerance of difference, whether secular or religious or based on, but not exclusive to, gender, disability, homophobia, race, colour or culture; - Attempts to impose extremist views or practices on others; - Anti-western or anti-British views. - 3.8 All concerns around staff members should be reported immediately to the staff member's line manager. - 3.9 All concerns around young people should be reported immediately to the identifying staff member's line manager and to the designated safeguarding lead.
+This should be recorded as an incident on inform. - 3.10 Centrepoint will closely follow any locally agreed procedure as set out by the Local Authority and/or the Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.
 Alternatively, we will seek help and assistance from the Police.